UGR-IntelligentSystemsGroup/DeepQ-Planning/GVGAI/README.md

 ## FAQs / Troubleshooting

-**3. Where are the Test methods?
-Due to the explosion of GVGAI competition tracks, we have distributed the main methods in different classes across the code hierarchy:
+**1. Where are the Test methods?** Due to the explosion of GVGAI competition tracks, we have distributed the main methods in different classes across the code hierarchy:

  - Single Player Planning track: tracks.singlePlayer.Test.java
  - 2-Player Planning track: tracks.multiPlayer.TestMultiPlayer.java